-RLI is administered by Francis J. Vassallo & Associates, a Maltese company.
-RLI management value the net assets of the company using a documented valuation procedure.
+The management of Rasa values the net assets of the company using a documented valuation procedure.
 The key significant unobservable input used in this process is land values in Mexico sourced from independent professional advisers, Cushman & Wakefield.
 These "area based" land values are applied without adjustment to individual properties, the existence and ownership of which is also independently verified by law firm Baker & Mackenzie.
-The administrator Francis J. Vassallo & Associates, performs an annual valuation each 31 December.
-In addition, on an annual basis RLI commissions PricewaterhouseCoopers to undertake an agreed upon procedure to verify the consistency and accurate application of various aspects of the agreed valuation methodology.
+The management of Rasa performs an annual valuation each 31 December.
+In addition, on an annual basis Rasa commissions PricewaterhouseCoopers to undertake an agreed upon procedure to verify the consistency and accurate application of various aspects of the agreed valuation methodology.

-In June 2020, RLI's life term was extended until January 2027.
-The Investment Manager has received a strong indication that RLI will not realize its remaining assets until 2030 at the earliest.
-BGHL's exit, if it wishes to exit before the expected term, is likely to be on the secondary market, at a material discount to the net asset value.
+In June 2020, Rasa's life term was extended until January 2027.
+The Investment Manager has received a strong indication that Rasa will not realise its remaining assets until 2030 at the earliest.
+BGHL's exit, if it wishes to exit before the expected term, is likely to be on the secondary market and at a material discount to the net asset value.